 22 months – 45 hours of splint-on time in 3 weeks (just over 2 hrs a day) – We decided to try modified CIMT again… Our OT kindly got special permission and organized a constraint camp.
 Only 2 other kids signed up, and one dropped out after the first day!
 Constraint therapy is not for the faint of heart I suppose.
 E liked the camp (1.75 hours with an OT and assistant twice a week for 3 weeks), but hated getting the splint put on, cried much of the time, and was pretty miserable with the loss of her “playing” hand… mCIMT didn’t do much for us at this time, as she was just too miserable….

 3 years – It took a year for me to get enough courage to try CIMT again.
 This time, we went for the full meal deal – cast on 24/7 for 26 days.
 And…. it was AWESOME!!!
 The first day is a bit of a bummer when they realize you aren’t going to take the cast off, but then… acceptance!
 Yes, there were many of her favorite toys that she just didn’t play with because it was just too hard with Mr. Right Hand.
-But we were able to make some great gains in awareness and movement in E’s right arm and hand, which she had been neglecting a lot in the past year while focusing on walking.
-This was mostly passive constraint, or “forced use” – E just went about her day and I assisted her to do what she wanted to do.
+But we were able to make some great gains in awareness and movement in E’s right arm and hand, which she had been neglecting a lot in the past year while she focusing her energies on learning to walk.
+The gains we saw were mostly from passive constraint, or “forced use” – E just went about her day and I assisted her to do what she wanted to do.
 One thing we did start was an hour of iPad time for Righty while lefty is casted, every single day.
-E was just barely able to use her pinky to play iPad games; it was pretty frustrating, but she persisted.
+E was just barely able to use her pinky to play iPad games, the other fingers not at all.
+It was pretty frustrating, but she persisted.

 3.5 years – We did another round of at home 24/7 constraint (forced use) for 22 days.
 Again, not too much actual “therapy”, but going around her day wearing a cast… We noticed a lot of carryover from July and again, after the first day, the cast was No Big Deal!!!
 By now, E was pretty good at doing iPad with her right pinky, so we started wrapping her other fingers down with stretchy wrap and forcing Pointer to do iPad.
 Again, this was very very difficult for her at first.